Per- and polyfluoroalkyl substances (PFAS)

 Content

-• Watch certain food packaging.
+• Be aware of certain food packaging.
 Fast-food packaging and microwave popcorn bags often contain PFAS chemicals.
 Avoid ordering or heating up food that is wrapped in grease-resistant packaging.

 • Minimize PFAS exposure by avoiding carpets and upholstery that were treated to be stain or water-resistant.